libvips/ruby-vips/README.md

     # Write out the shrunk image to a PNG file.
 This is where the image is
     # actually loaded and resized.
 With images that allow for random access from
-    # the hard drive (VIPS native format and certain TIFF images) the entire
+    # the hard drive (VIPS native format, OpenEXR, ppm/pbm/pgm/pfm, tiff, and
-    # image does not even have to be read into memory.
+    # RAW images), the entire image is never read into memory.
     im_shrink_by_two.png('out.png', :interlace => true)

     # All ruby-vips image commands can be chained, so the above sequence could
     # be written as:
     Image.jpeg('mypic.jpg', :shrink_factor => 4).shrink(2, 2).png('out.png')

+    # If you want to let vips determine file formats, you can use the generic
+    # reader and writer:
+    Image.new('mypic.jpg').shrink(2, 2).write('out.png')

     # The statement above will load the jpeg (pre-shrunk by a factor of four),
     # shrink the image again by a factor of two, and then save as a png image.